 How to Develop the Consultative Mind

-It takes time and effort to develop a consultative mind and the attributes that support it.
-The development of these attributes occurs slowly and it goes unnoticed.
-At some point, all at once you recognize you are selling differently and succeeding more often.
+It takes time and effort to develop a consultative mind and the attributes that support it, often guided by insightful consultative sales coaching.
+The development of these attributes occurs slowly and may go unnoticed.
+At some point, all at once, you recognize you are selling differently and succeeding more often.

 For leaders with sales teams, you should look for ways to cultivate these attributes in the salespeople you hire.
 You must also enable these attributes in your existing sales force.
 The effort you exert training, developing, and coaching your sales force will pay dividends for you, and it will improve retention.
 If you need help, go here: solve for sales.